Nosson Tzvi Finkel (Mir): Early life

-Rav Nosson Tzvi Finkel was born in Chicago, Illinois to Rabbi Eliyahu Meir Finkel and his wife, Sara Rosenblum, who ran a kosher catering business.
+Finkel was born in Chicago, Illinois, to Rabbi Eliyahu Meir Finkel and his wife, Sara Rosenblum, who ran a kosher catering business.
 His paternal grandfather, Rabbi Avraham Shmuel Finkel, was a mashgiach ruchani at the Hebron yeshiva in Israel, and his paternal great-grandfather was the Alter of Slabodka, Rabbi Nosson Tzvi Finkel, after whom he was named.
 He had one brother, Gedaliah, who now teaches at the Mir yeshiva.
 After his parents immigrated to Israel in 1973, his mother published a best-selling kosher cookbook.

-Reb Finkel grew up as a "typical American Jewish boy" who enjoyed playing basketball and baseball.
+Finkel grew up as a "typical American Jewish boy" who enjoyed playing basketball and baseball.
 He was known as Nathan in school and Natie to his friends.
 He was one of the first students of the Central Park Hebrew Day School (later renamed Arie Crown Day School) and received after-school tutoring in Torah studies from Rabbi Yehoshua Levinson.
 In 1957, at the age of 14, he accompanied his parents on a trip to Israel to visit the holy sites and his father's family.
 His great-uncle, Rabbi Eliezer Yehuda Finkel ("Reb Leizer Yudel"), the Mir rosh yeshiva, recognized his ability to think clearly and have patience for studying, and asked his parents to let him stay and study in his yeshiva.
 Finkel remained at the Mir for eight months, studying with top-notch chavrutas (study partners) to develop his skills.
 He returned to Chicago to take his secondary education at the co-ed, Modern Orthodox Ida Crown Jewish Academy, where he was president of the student council and a starting centerfielder for the baseball team.
 At the age of 17, Finkel returned to Jerusalem to learn at the Mir under the guidance of his great-uncle.
 He learned diligently for the next six years.
 With one of his chavrutas, Rabbi Zundel Kroizer, he completed the entire Talmud each year.

 In the summer of 1964 Finkel married Reb Leizer Yudel's granddaughter, Leah, his second cousin and the eldest daughter of Rabbi Binyomin Beinush Finkel, who was his father's first cousin.
 He and his wife had 11 children.
 He continued to learn with chavrutas at all hours, stopping at 2 a.m.; his wife would bring their children to visit him at the yeshiva so he wouldn't have to take the time to walk home.
 He also began delivering shiurim in the yeshiva, which was headed by his father-in-law after the death of Reb Leizer Yudel in 1965.
 Upon the death of his father-in-law on 13 February 1990, Finkel was named rosh yeshiva of the Mir together with Rabbi Refoel Shmuelevitz (son of former Mir rosh yeshiva Rabbi Chaim Leib Shmuelevitz).
 Finkel took on the financial responsibility for the yeshiva.